-Yup, that’s right, My Most Popular Blue Ribbon Irish Soda Bread!
+Yup, that’s right, My Blue Ribbon Authentic Irish Soda Bread!
 It is my most requested family bread.
 A super easy and authentic bread recipe that my family has enjoyed for generations!
 I have received numerous blue ribbons for this bread!
 You need to go no further for the best Irish Soda Bread recipe!

 As my family is super proud of our heritage, the month of March brings on March Madness!
 Not just for basketball but for the celebration of Saint Patrick’s Day!
 This recipe for My Blue Ribbon Authentic Irish Soda Bread is a hit with my family and friends.
 I have tweaked my Grandma’s recipe as her description would be described as a fistful of flour and a dollop of butter.
 Not sure how she did it, but her bread was always perfect and a crowd pleaser!
 Over the years, I just watched how she made hers and created my own version!
 I am so proud to say, my bread has been a regular winner at many Irish Soda Bread Contests, yes there are actually contest for I guess everything!

 My recipe for Irish Brown Bread has proven to be super popular with you all and a big hit on Pinterest!
 I have been making these breads for years!
 We usually make at least one of each every week!
-In fact, I made an Irish Soda Bread this morning.
+In fact, I made an My Blue Ribbon Authentic Irish Soda Bread this morning.
 I’m sending it down to my daughter in South Carolina!
 She is doing an internship and this will remind her of home.
 Soda bread is durable when mailed, I wrap it in plastic wrap and foil.
 They also freeze really well!
 My Mom always keeps a loaf in the freezer.
 One never knows when company may come over.
 During the Holidays and Saint Patrick’s Day, I cannot even begin to count how many I make for family and friends.